-For our first Rundown article, we look at one of two musical categories.
+For our first Rundown article of the year, we look at one of the categories with no adequate guild precursor.
 After the jump, you’ll find our winner and runner-up predictions for Best Original Score as well as general commentary about the race.
-Thursday, we’ll cover the other musical category: Best Original Song.
+Friday, we’ll cover Best Original Song.

 Best Original Score